 LSAT Testing

-You can take the test online, and it takes approximately four hours to complete all sections.
-While each institution has their own criteria for the score you need to achieve, most colleges and universities expect a score above 150, with 180 being the maximum achievable score.
+You can either take the LSAT test online or in person, and it takes approximately three hours to complete all sections.
+While each institution has its own criteria for the score you need to achieve, most colleges and universities expect a score above 150, with 180 being the maximum achievable score.

 Learn more about the LSAT exam.